jacobjjasper/programmeer_project/DESIGN.md

 compare in the line graph with The Netherlands.
 I have to implement a D3 world map, which is interactive (country brighten up if hoovering over country, implemented with a D3-tooltip probably).
-Also have to Implement a color range for filling up the countries, based on the daily sigarets consumed per smoker per year.
+Also have to Implement a color range for filling up the countries, based on the daily cigarets consumed per smoker per year.
 This property has to be linked to a HTML slider, so the user can control the year which is displayed in the heatmap.
 I have to make an update function (update_heatmap) to update the colors for the selected year.
 Also before you do this, I have to